asharma163/React_Udemy/README.md

 * CRA will automatically load the CSS
 * Conventional to give the div className of the Component.
 * Another convention is naming `componentName-property` eg-> className = 'House-address' where House is the component and address is the property.

+## Section6 Notes

+#### State
+Make website interactive, anything that changes on a website is associated to state.
+Initial state always set in the constructor.

+* super() VS super(props)

+If you have to access the props inside the constructor, use super(props) else just super().
+Ideally super(props) is used as it does no harm.

+Never manipulate the state directly as in `this.state.whatever = newVal;` else use this.setState() built-in react method.
+Call this elsewhere but the constructor. setState() is more like requesting that giving a command for a chanr,  React may re-render one / multiple components which have changed depending on when it is suitable.